-An event with one or more of the following characteristics will require a full event safety plan, even when the University is not requiring a masking mandate.
+When Stearns County is in a high COVID-19 Community Level, an event with one or more of the following characteristics will require a full safety plan.

-All events, no matter what the risk level, will be required to communicate the following safety and liability information to attendees:
+All events, no matter what the risk level and what COVID-19 community level Stearns County is at, will be required to communicate the following safety and liability information to attendees:

 Acknowledgement of Risk

 St. Cloud State University holds as paramount the health, safety and welfare of every member of its community.
 St. Cloud State University, however, cannot guarantee a COVID-19-free environment.
 The risk of COVID-19 exposure is likely to exist in all public places where people are present.
 Students, faculty and staff who are present on the physical campus of St Cloud State University, may contract COVID-19; illness, injury or death is a possible result.
 St. Cloud State University is taking all recommended steps to mitigate this risk, but we cannot categorically guarantee you will not get sick.
 Minimizing the risk of COVID-19 infections (or any other spread of disease) at St. Cloud State University is a shared responsibility.
 Every member of our community – including you – must do their part to protect the pack.

 We ask that everyone planning to enter campus help protect the health and safety of our community against COVID-19 by conducting a Husky Health Check before coming to St. Cloud State each day.
 The Husky Health Check is an overall self-evaluation of a person's current health.

 The Husky Health Check will help individuals identify if they are experiencing the following:

 Please stay home if you are feeling ill.
 Reduce your risk of catching or spreading illness, stay home if you feel sick and take care of yourself, even if your symptoms are mild.
 Avoid coming to campus and public transportation.